What Trends in Mobile Advertising Mean for the Industry

 The Bottom Line for Mobile Ads Is Adapt or Die

 Traditional advertising always has to make this call.
 And when money is calling the shots, adaptation is essential.
 Mobile phones in places like Japan are everything to people.
-They are going in that direction in most other countries as I write this article.
 A regular TV spot that doesn't include mobile phone promotions or linkage will take a back seat to ads that incorporate the lifeline of every consumer.
 The mobile phone is king.
 The industry will bow down to it, or fall behind quickly.